Service to remember loved ones

 and on Freeview 262 or Freely 565

-Music and quiet reflection will be on offer at a free event at St Peter's Church in Burnley.
+Music and quiet reflection will be on offer at St Peter's Church in Burnley on Sunday.

-The church is opening its doors to everyone on Sunday, November 20th, to allow people to remember those they have lost.
+The church is opening its doors to everyone at the free event on November 17, to allow people to remember those they have lost.

 Admission is free and parking is available in the school yard on Rawcliffe Street, with disabled parking in the church grounds.